department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-research-plan.md

 ### Participants and Recruitment
 Participants will be recruited via Perigean.
 The study will require 10 Veterans from a range of service backgrounds.
 Participant criteria include:
 - 10 Veterans
-- Various service backgrounds
-- Geographically diverse
+- Fits one of the following:
+ - Has child (age 18 to 23) who is about to enroll or has enrolled in college
+ - Has recently been married
+ - Has recently been divorced
+ - Have or had dependents; received or applied for dependents benefits
 - All genders
 - Computer access and basic computer literacy
 - Total Rated Disability of 30% or greater
 - Several Veterans (3 to 4) with Total Rated Disability of 80% or greater and cognitive disabilities
-- Have or had dependents; received or applied for dependents benefits
 - Because XD prototypes will be presented, there is no support for users needing adaptive equipment or software
 - Sessions will run approximately 30 minutes